Kōji Yamamura

 Kōji Yamamura (山村 浩二, Yamamura Kōji) is a Japanese independent animator who, after leaving a career as a background artist at an animation studio, directs, writes, edits, animates, creates the model sheets and background art for and sometimes produces his own short films and has worked on many commissions such as music videos, television advertisements, title sequences and station idents, both on his own and under or with other directors.
 He is also a regular illustrator of children's literature and textbooks.

 His animation spans a variety of media, his earliest independent works mixing clay painting and stop motion with cels, but has latterly come to concentrate on traditional animation.
-Two of his most famous and acclaimed films are the Academy Award for Best Animated Short Film-nominated and Cristal d'Annecy–winning Mount Head and the Ottawa Grand Prize and Ōfuji Noburō Award–winning A Country Doctor.
+Two of his most famous and acclaimed films are the Academy Award for Best Animated Short Film-nominated and Cristal d'Annecy–winning Mt.
+Head and the Ottawa Grand Prize and Ōfuji Noburō Award–winning A Country Doctor.
 His 2011 short film Muybridge's Strings was one of five animated shorts nominated for the Genie Award for Best Animated Short Film at the 32nd Genie Awards in 2012.